 Certified Public Accounting (CPA)

 A Certified Public Accountant (CPA) is the highest standard of competence in the field of Accountancy across the globe.
-The exam is administered by the American Institute of Certified Public Accountants (AICPA), which is the world's largest accounting body.
+The exam is administered by the American Institute of Certified Public Accountants (AICPA), which is the world’s largest accounting body.
 A CPA qualification is similar to the Indian CA qualification.
 In addition to the CA qualification, a CPA will have knowledge of US Generally Accepted Accounting Principles (GAAP), IFRS (International Financial Reporting Standards), Generally Accepted Accounting Standards (GAAS), US federal taxation and business laws.
-This gives great advantage to a CPA when working with US Based Financial firms or Indian firms working for US clients.
+This gives a great advantage to a CPA when working with US Based Financial firms or Indian firms working for US clients.
 This exam consists of 4 exams which can be completed within a period of less than a year.
 Pursuing CPA after completing CA, M.Com, CS, MBA in finance, ICWA can also help your career to a great extent.

 Association of Chartered Certified Accountants (ACCA)

 ACCA (Association of Chartered Certified Accountants) is the world’s leading and fastest-growing international accountancy organization with 162,000 members and 428,000 students in 173 countries.
 The ACCA qualification helps develop successful careers in the fields of accounting, banking, management and consulting, and is a major advantage in competing for senior roles.
 ACCA is considered to be very similar to CA but ACCA program provides you with additional knowledge about UK GAAP, IFRS and laws which makes ACCA superior to CA. To successfully complete your ACCA program you will need to clear 14 paper (lesser in case of Exemptions).